bhaaksema/guanaco-doc/index.md

 | Necessitation of announcements       |                                  $\dfrac{\varphi}{\[\psi\]\varphi}$                                  | $\mathbf{R4}$  |
 | Announcement and common knowledge    |      $\dfrac{\chi\to[\varphi]\psi \quad \chi \wedge \varphi \to E\chi}{\chi\to[\varphi]C\psi}$       | $\mathbf{R5}$  |

 All axioms and rules are from Meyer & Hoek (1995) and Van Ditmarsch et al. (2007).
 Note that $\mathbf{A2}$ and $\mathbf{A2}'$ are propositionally equivalent, and so are $\mathbf{A9}$ and $\mathbf{A9}'$.
 Also note that Guanaco cannot check whether a formula is a propositional tautology.
 Users can select $\mathbf{A1}$, but if they do so, Guanaco will always say that the justification is correct.
 We opted for this limitation due to time constraints.
 For now, the responsibility to check whether a formula is a propositional tautology lies with the user.
 However, the user can simply use another tautology checker; there are other checkers available online.
+Finally, $A6$ is available only if the amount of $m$ is specified by the user.

 Now, the axiom systems are defined in terms of which axioms and rules hold in them.